Ohio’s Farming Legacy

 For hundreds of years, farmers have helped put Ohio on the map.
 Our agriculture output has created jobs and generated demand for sound infrastructure for generations.
 However, just as technology has advanced industries like manufacturing and healthcare it has revolutionized farming in Ohio.
 With advancements like autonomous equipment, robotics, and vertical farming, see how Ohio’s farming community is preparing for the future.

-Freshness and Taste from Farm to Table
+Quality and Freshness from Farm to Table

+Abundant natural resources and a comprehensive supply chain guarantee better foods and beverages that consumers want.
 The quality of food products is a priority for health-conscious consumers seeking the freshest, healthiest options.
 Ohio has a wide range of food industry resources to keep up with this demand.
 Whether you need farms or manufacturing, cold storage facilities or grocery giants, Ohio’s food industry is among the best in the United States.

 - Access a complete ground-to-consumer value chain.
 Ohio’s farmlands produce soybeans, corn, dairy, wheat, eggs, and hogs.
 From there, companies can connect with the state’s food manufacturers, packagers, distributors, retailers, and customers.

 - Partner with and/or learn from corporate leaders in the food and agribusiness industry, including The Ohio State University Wilbur A. Gould Food Industries Center and the Center for Innovative Food Technology, as well as resources in Cincinnati, the second largest hub for flavoring research in the U.S. Organizations like the Ohio Farm Bureau are also available for support.